Chapter 4 : No Love Lost

 “Been making out with some random again?” asked Lily, as I flopped into a seat next to her.

-“No. I was trying to get away from Rex,” I said defensively.
+“No. I was breaking up with Rex,” I said defensively.

 “Which one was that one?”